csikasote/BembaSpeech/README.md

 * 180101-020249_bem_d31_elicit  - is the recording session of the speakers/reader.
 * *_transcripts.txt files - contain the transcripts for each of the utterances, in the form, <utterance_id> <transcription>.
 * The *_text_script.txt files   -  raw text tokenized by sentences from which the speakers read from into the Lig-Aikuma mobile software.
+* SPEAKERS.TXT contains information about speaker's gender and total amount of audio in the corpus.

 -----------------